Brewster Rockit by Tim Rickard for July 21, 2020

 10. Missing large

-ferddo about 4 years ago
+ferddo over 4 years ago

 My coworker’s ex-wife used to think that those blank checks that credit card companies used to send were free money.
 She would use the checks from one card to pay another card… then she’d go out and spend the “money she saved” in their account on goodies for herself… he didn’t realize what was happening until he got a bonus that he thought could pay off his credit cards, and found that they were max’d out instead…